 "I've been watching your interrogation," he said without introduction, waving me toward him and pointing to a strange almond-shaped flatscreen on the wall.

 I walked around the desk and stood beside him.
 My own face stared back at me, frozen, from behind my hands and the rod that held my handcuffs.

-He settled back in his chair, still looking at the screen, and said, "Continue playback," and immediately my face on the screen came to life, and my fingers started moving stiffly.
+He settled back in his chair, still looking at the screen, and said, "Continue playback," and immediately my face on the screen came to life, and my fingers started their stiff movements.